jupyterhub/.github/.github/pull_request_template.md

 It may help to list each change with an explanation of why it's needed- remember that what seems obvious to you may not be obvious to a reviewer.
 -->

-### Is this PR related to another issue, or is it part of a larger body of work?
+### Is this PR related to an issue, or is it part of a larger body of work?
 <!--
 Please feel free to provide as much context or links to external sites as you want!
 -->